 Flanked by two oceans and boasting almost 3,000 km of stunning coastline, not to mention grassland, semi-desert, a wealth of biodiversity, with its decent economic situation plus a fascinating cultural vibe, South Africa, or the “Gateway to Africa” as it is sometimes referred to, is a great place to continue your legal studies.

-LLM programmes are typically taught in English, although do check with your chosen institution to make sure.
+LLM programs are typically taught in English, although do check with your chosen institution to make sure.

 International students must have a study permit before they are allowed to enrol onto any course in South Africa.
 These are available from the South African embassy in your home country, or from the Department of Home Affairs in South Africa: